 Step 3: Attend the Course and Pass the Exam

-The BLS course will typically take between 3-5 hours to complete.
-During the course, you will learn the skills and knowledge (BLS Algorithms: 1 rescuer, 2 rescuer, pediatric, and adult BLS algorithm) required to perform BLS techniques and how to respond to emergencies.
+The BLS course will typically take between 3 and 5 hours to complete.
+During the course, you will learn the skills and knowledge (BLS Algorithms: 1 rescuer, 2 rescuer, pediatric, and adult BLS algorithms) required to perform BLS techniques and how to respond to emergencies.
 After completing the course, you must pass a written and practical exam to receive your BLS certification.

 Step 4: Receive Your BLS Certification